Nonperturbative renormalization group beyond melonic sector: The Effective Vertex Expansion method for group fields theories: EVE for a mixing tensorial theory space

 Then the expression of $\Pi_2^{(4)}$ can be derived easily. \\

-Moving on to the configurations having intertwining boundaries, it is easy to cheek that the only ones allowed such a boundaries are pictured on Figure \eqref{fig27} below; and the corresponding zero momenta $8$-point function writes as:
+Moving on to the configurations having intertwining boundaries, it is easy to check that the only ones allowed such boundaries are pictured in Figure \eqref{fig27} below; and the corresponding zero momenta eight-point function writes as:

-Where the $1/3!$ in front of the effective skeleton function $\Pi_{1,c}^{(3)}$ comes from its definition \eqref{effskel62} -- it suppress the counting of the external contractions on blacks (or whites) nodes.
+where the $1/3!$ in front of the effective skeleton function $\Pi_{1,c}^{(3)}$ comes from its definition \eqref{effskel62} -- it suppresses the counting of the external contractions on black (or white) nodes.

 \begin{flushright} $\square$ \end{flushright}